omgnetwork/omgnetwork.github.io/docs/watcher/run-watcher.md

 #### 1.4 Create a Default Docker-Machine

-Next, you'll have to create a default machine, specificy the name of machine that Docker will use to execute commands, and connect your shell to the new machine.
+Next, you'll have to create a default machine, specify the name of machine that Docker will use to execute commands, and connect your shell to the new machine.

 ```
 docker-machine create --driver virtualbox defaul && docker-machine env default && eval "$(docker-machine env default)"